 In the dark days of segregation, three pioneers paved the way for a more inclusive sport that we see today.
-They endured discrimination and sometimes even hatred along the way, but their sacrifices ultimately reaped rewards and even championship gold!
+They endured discrimination and hatred along the way, but their sacrifices ultimately reaped the rewards — even championship gold!

 Before becoming a professional wrestler, Bearcat Wright competed professionally in the “sweet science” of boxing, following in the footsteps of his father Edward “Bearcat” Wright.
 In a nearly twenty-year boxing career, he battled greats like Jack Dempsey and Sam Langford.
 But to his father’s disgust, Bearcat eventually opted for wrestling instead, as he stated in 1958 to Boston columnist Jerry Nason.

 “In my first two bouts, on successive nights, I earned $225.
 That was more than I cleared in twenty-two bouts as a pro fighter.”
 The 1951-52 record books state that the young Bearcat went 8-0 with five knockouts to his credit.
 At age seventeen, he was boxing in main events on amateur cards run by old-time touring carnival wrestling promoter David Van Fleet.